tobyzerner/json-api-server/docs/list.md

 ## Implementation

-The Index endpoint requires the resource to implement the `Tobyz\JsonApiServer\Resource\Listable` interface.
+The `Index` endpoint requires the resource or collection to implement the `Tobyz\JsonApiServer\Resource\Listable` interface.
 The endpoint will:

 1. Call the `query` method to create a query object.